FP

 How Matches Work

-• Squad strength — The combined ability of your best players, selected automatically based on position and form
+• Squad strength — The combined ability of your best players, selected automatically by position

 • Morale — Each player's morale scales their contribution